-1.22 Certain injuries may not result in an assessable impairment covered by these Guidelines and AMA 4 Guides.
+1.25 Certain injuries may not result in an assessable impairment covered by the MAA Guidelines and AMA 4 Guides.
 For example, uncomplicated healed sternal and rib fractures do not result in any assessable impairment.

-Impairments not covered by WCT Guidelines and AMA 4 Guides
+Impairments not covered by MAA Guidelines and AMA 4 Guides

-1.23 A condition may present which is not covered in the WCT Guidelines or the AMA 4 Guides.
+1.26 A condition may present which is not covered in the MAA Guidelines or the AMA 4 Guides.
 If objective clinical findings of such a condition are present, indicating the presence of an impairment, then assessment by analogy to a similar condition is appropriate.
 Include the rationale for the methodology chosen in the impairment evaluation report.

-Adjustments for Effects of Treatment or Lack of Treatment
+Adjustments for effects of treatment or lack of treatment

-- 1.24 The results of past treatment (e.g. operations) must be considered, since the worker is being evaluated as they present at the time of assessment. - 1.25 Where the effective long-term treatment of the effects of an injury result in apparent, substantial or total elimination of a physical permanent impairment, but the worker is likely to revert to the fully impaired state if treatment is withdrawn, the medical assessor may increase the percentage of whole person impairment by 1, 2 or 3% whole person impairment.
+- 1.27 The results of past treatment (e.g. operations) must be considered, since the claimant is being evaluated as they present at the time of assessment. - 1.28 Where the effective long-term treatment of the effects of an injury result in apparent, substantial or total elimination of a physical permanent impairment, but the claimant is likely to revert to the fully impaired state if treatment is withdrawn, the assessor may increase the percentage of whole person impairment by 1, 2 or 3% whole person impairment.
 This percentage should be combined with any other impairment percentage using the Combined Values Chart (pp 322-324, AMA 4 Guides).
 An example might be long-term drug treatment for epilepsy.
-This paragraph does not apply to the use of analgesics or anti-inflammatory drugs for pain relief. - 1.26 If a worker has declined a particular treatment or therapy that the medical assessor believes would be beneficial, this should neither increase nor decrease the impairment assessment.
-However, a comment on the matter should be included in the written impairment assessment report. - 1.27 Equally, if the medical assessor believes that substance abuse is a factor influencing the clinical state of the worker that should be noted in the impairment assessment report. - 1.28 For adjustments for the effect of treatment on a permanent psychiatric impairment, refer to 7.14 in Chapter 7 Mental and Behavioural Disorders Impairments of these Guidelines.
+This paragraph does not apply to the use of analgesics or anti-inflammatory drugs for pain relief. - 1.29 For adjustments for the effect of treatment on a permanent psychiatric impairment refer to 7.21 in Chapter 7 Mental and Behavioural Disorders Impairments of these Guidelines. - 1.30 If a claimant has declined a particular treatment or therapy that the medical assessor believes would be beneficial, this should not change the impairment estimate.
+However, a comment on the matter should be included in the impairment evaluation report. - 1.31 Equally, if the assessor believes substance abuse is a factor influencing the clinical state of the claimant that should be noted in the impairment evaluation report.